adjie7x/atm_simulation_01/README.md

 CLI study case project to simulate various ATM features, such as Withdrawal and Fund Transfer.

 ## Overview
-this study case project is created to make knownledge about SOLID Principle and OOP become Good
+this study case project is created to make knownledge about SOLID Principle and OOP better

 ## atm_simulation_01
 it is implementing SOLID Principle using CLI as input channel. to run this project there are have some requirements stack that should be prepared :
-- Maven
 - apache-maven-3.0.5 or other highest version
 - Java 1.8
 - Intelij IDEA or other IDEA